kiannaquines/Django-AuthX/README.md

 ## Features

 * User Registration: Simplified user registration process with customizable forms and views.

-* Login and Logout: Secure and customizable login and logout functionality, with support for various authentication methods.
+* Login and Logout: Secure and customizable login and logout functionality.